IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 1. Search for the `Intent.VisualStudio.Projects` Module by typing "visual" into the filter.
 2. Select the Module.
     ![Search Modules](images/modules-search-visual-studio.png)
-3. In the details pane, Click `Install` to install the latest version.
+3. In the details pane, click `Install` to install the latest version.
     ![Module Details](images/modules-visual-studio-details.png)
-4. Intent Architect will install the module and it's dependencies.
+4. Intent Architect will install the module and its dependencies.
 Hide the `Installation Manager` once it's finished.

 You may have noticed that a new `Visual Studio` Designer was installed into our Application.
 It will allow us to structure the C# projects in our codebase.
-For this tutorial, we can set up a typical web application project structure which separates Domain, Infrastructure and Api concerns.
+For this tutorial, we can set up a typical web application project structure that separates Domain, Infrastructure, and API concerns.

 1. Click on the `Visual Studio` Designer
 2. Create a new `Visual Studio Solution` package by clicking on the `CREATE NEW PACKAGE` button.